unityfire/alexa-ha/README.md

 - Get scene modes (i.e. 'check current house mode', could be home/away/relax/gaming/party/sleep, etc)
 - Trigger custom server side rules and return a response which is spoken by the Echo (i.e. say 'watch a movie' automatically sets up your Home Theater by powering on the Projector/AV Receiver/HTPC, lowering the Projector Screen, dimming the lights, etc.)
 - Research virtually anything via voice through [Wolfram Alpha] API
-- Display customized 'cards' in the Alexa App
+- Display useful 'cards' in the Alexa App
 - Automatically generates the Skill '[utterances]' based on configured devices/rooms, which trains Echo voice model for boosted accuracy
 - Crude support for Text-To-Speech 'announcements' by pairing the Echo with your HA server over Bluetooth

 The current version is focused on perfecting support for [OpenHAB]; other HA solutions may be added in the future.

 ### TECHNOLOGY STACK
-Alexa-HA's technology stack is primarily comprised of the following key open source projects:
+Alexa HA's technology stack is primarily comprised of the following key open source projects:

 * [node.js] - evented I/O for the backend
 * [alexa-app] - A Node.js module to simplify creation of Alexa (Amazon Echo) apps (Skills) using Node.js
 * [request] - A Node.js module for making HTTP(S) requests

-Your HA Controller does the heavy lifting of integrating with various downstream technologies/protocols, and Echo combined with the Alexa-HA Skill translates your voice commands into HA actions.
+Your HA Controller does the heavy lifting of integrating with various downstream technologies/protocols, and Amazon Echo combined with the Alexa HA Skill translates your voice commands into HA actions.

 ### INSTALLATION & DEPLOYMENT
-Alexa-HA leverages the [Alexa Skills Kit] to communicate with your internal HA server.
+Alexa HA uses the Alexa Skills Kit to communicate with your internal HA server.
 The Skill can be deployed in numerous ways, including:

 * Semi-direct (i.e. Echo -> AWS ASK -> NodeJS/Express -> HA)
 * Proxied through a webserver (i.e. Echo -> AWS ASK -> Apache/Nginx -> NodeJS -> HA)